Moe-hacker/ruri/README.md

 If you think something does not work as expected, please [Open a new isssue](https://github.com/Moe-hacker/ruri/issues)
 # About:
 &emsp;ruri is pronounced as  `luli`, or you can call it `瑠璃` in Chinese or Japanese as well.
-&emsp;ruri is the romaji acronym of Lightweight, User-friendly Linux-container Implementation.
+&emsp;ruri is acronym to Lightweight, User-friendly Linux-container Implementation.
 It's designed to provide better security for Linux containers on devices that do not support docker.
 - Simple:
 The basic usage is very very simple, you can use it just like the command `chroot`.
 - Secure:
-It uses libcap and libseccomp for security, with other protections.
+Ruri focus on security, with many protections.
 - Run Everywhere:
-Build ruri with `./configure -s`, it will be compiled as a small binary file(~1M), but it can be run anywhere without dependent libraries.
+The binary is very small, only about 1M, and you can also use `upx` to make it less than 500k, so it can be run anywhere even if the storage is tight.
 # Install:
 ```
 git clone https://github.com/Moe-hacker/ruri
 cd ruri
-./configure
+./configure -s
 make
 sudo cp ruri /usr/bin/ruri
 ```